kennykytran/349-project/README.md

 -
 -

-## Connecting to a Firestore Database- Kevin
+## Connecting to a Firestore Database - Kevin
 -
 -
 -